Click here to edit t

 Putting on and Removing PPE

 It is also important that any PPE equipment is put on and removed safely so that staff do not contaminate themselves.
-There is a specific order in which this should be done detailed below:[[PASTING TABLES IS NOT SUPPORTED]]
+There is a specific order in which this should be done detailed below:, A Public Health England COVID-19: Removal and disposal of Personal Protective Equipment (PPE) video is also available.

-To be Reviewed as Government Guidance is updatedext
+To be Reviewed as Government Guidance is updated